timelyportfolio/listviewer/cran-comments.md

 * checking package dependencies ...
 NOTE
 Package which this enhances but not available for checking: 'reactR'

-'reactR' in development on Github.
+'reactR' in development on Github at https://github.com/timelyportfolio/reactR.
 I plan to submit to CRAN soon.